leiwanglsu/geog4057/Homeworks/Assignment 5 Create a script tool and toolbox with python.md

 - Before running the tool, you need to add one more line at the top section of the script: "import random".
 If not, the script will give an error message
 - Save the script
-- Double click the Ranom Sampleing Tool to run
+- Double click the Random Sampling Tool to run
 - Screen capture the toolbox and the result map of your tool's output

 ### Add the tool message

 - In the function execute, add one line before the line "return".
-Again, when pasting the code into the function, take care of the identation
+Again, when pasting the code into the function, take care of the indentation

 ```python
 messages.addMessage("{0} random features selected from {1}".format(outcount,inputfc))